This article has been checked for horticultural accuracy by Oliver Parsons.

 Collecting fresh seed from cosmos seedheads

-You can collect seed from flowering cosmos and save for next year.
-Or if you're growing chocolate cosmos, you can divide the tubers when you lift the plants for storage over the winter months.
+You can collect seeds from flowering cosmos and save them for sowing next year.
+Or if you're growing chocolate cosmos, divide the tubers when you lift the plants for storage over winter.

 Cosmos seedlings